fouVReaux/Granolar/README.md

 ```
 The file simple_OSC_control.pd is a Pure Data patch for sending simple OSC messages to control the synth.
 To control recover_model.py you need to send one element tuples of floats in the range (0,1).
 To control recover_model_batch.py you need to send tuples of 16 floats in the range of (0,1).

+Attention: Depending on the operating system and how the scripts are run, pyo could not work at all or crash.
+Running pyo on Windows doesn't work most of the time, depending on the computer.
+When running from an IDE you are advised to turn off the pyo GUI, as it can crash when you close it.

 ## Content

 this archive contains: